Golf Tutorials

 Lightning: The Zero-Tolerance Rule

 This is the most critical and non-negotiable reason for suspending play.
 If there is a risk of lightning in the area, the event will be stopped immediately.
-There is no grey area here.
+There is no gray area here.
 You will typically hear one prolonged blast of an air horn, which is the universal signal to suspend play immediately due to a dangerous situation.

 What to do: Stop playing at once.
 Do not finish the hole.
 Mark your ball’s position, pick it up, and seek proper shelter immediately.
 "Proper shelter" means a substantial, enclosed building - like the clubhouse.
 Do not take cover under a single tree, in an open-sided rain shelter, or in a golf cart.
 Your safety is paramount.